 When it comes to marketing, business owners and their leadership teams often assume that they should “cast a wide net.”
 But should you?
 If your company is looking to drive business-to-business (B2B) sales, a generalized approach to marketing could leave key customers and optimal prospects feeling like they’re ... read more

 If you’re interested in selling commercial or investment real estate that has appreciated significantly, one way to defer a tax bill on the gain is with a Section 1031 “like-kind” exchange.
 With this transaction, you exchange the property rather than sell it.
 Although the real estate market has been ... read more

 In the wide, wide world of mergers and acquisitions (M&A), most business buyers conduct thorough due diligence before closing their deals.
 This usually involves carefully investigating the target company’s financial, legal and operational positions.

 But why let them have all the fun?
 As a business owner, you can perform these same ... read more

-After two years of no increases, the optional standard mileage rate used to calculate the deductible cost of operating an automobile for business will be going up in 2022 by 2.5 cents per mile.
-The IRS recently announced that the cents-per-mile rate for the business use of a car, van, ... read more
+The optional standard mileage rate used to calculate the deductible cost of operating an automobile for business will be going up by 1.5 cents per mile in 2024.
+The IRS recently announced that the cents-per-mile rate for the business use of a car, van, pickup or panel truck will ... read more

-Here are some of the key tax-related deadlines affecting businesses and other employers during the first quarter of 2022.
+Here are some of the key tax-related deadlines affecting businesses and other employers during the first quarter of 2024.
 Keep in mind that this list isn’t all-inclusive, so there may be additional deadlines that apply to you.
-Contact us to ensure you’re ... read more
+If you have questions about filing requirements, contact us.
+We can ensure you’re ... read more